leafo/itchio-app-old/README.md

 ## Coding style

-`astyle` is used to format the codebase.
-The 1TBS preset is used.
+`clang-format` is used to format the codebase.
 To format all source files run:

 ```bash
 $ make format
 ```